 Who these guidelines apply to

-These guidelines apply to any person (as defined in appendix 1) who advertises a regulated health service, including registered health practitioners, non-registered health practitioners, individuals and bodies corporate (advertisers).
+These guidelines apply to any person who advertises a regulated health service (as defined in appendix 1), including registered health practitioners, non-registered health practitioners, individuals and bodies corporate (advertisers).

 A breach of advertising requirements is a criminal offence.
 The National Law imposes a penalty up to $5,000 for an individual and $10,000 for a body corporate.